gluten-free-beer/cancan_affiliate_link_automate/README.md

 # Automate Affiliate Link Conversion with CANDY

 This is a simple script to batch process CANDY files and automate the workflow that converts affiliate links.
-Using Selenium driver, it will generate a json file with content like:
+Using Selenium driver, it will generate a json file with contents like:
 ```
 {boid: 'https://***$$$'}
 ```